"That's nice work, boys!"

 - Since copyright falls under federal law, the FBI puts warnings that they will raid copyright infringers and slap them with heavy fines and prison sentences on every videotape and DVD sold in America.
 How much they actually do this depends upon the film industry's generous bribes, er, campaign contributions to members of Congress this term, and, also, the scale of the violation— basically, if you make a business out of counterfeiting Blu-Rays, sooner or later the G-Men will show up.

-- The FBI made its rep battling bank robbers and kidnappers like John Dillinger and Baby Face Nelson.
-The quantum leap forward in automotive technology in the late 20s and early 30s allowed criminals to rob or kidnap in one state and avoid prosecution by simply hotfooting it across a state line.
-To combat this, Congress passed the Federal Kidnapping Act of 1932 (in response to the infamous Lindbergh kidnapping), and the first of several laws against bank robbery in 1934 (most U.S. banks are federally-insured).
+- As noted above, the FBI made its rep battling bank robbers and kidnappers like John Dillinger and Baby Face Nelson.
+The quantum leap forward in automotive technology in the late 20s and early 30s allowed criminals to rob or kidnap in one state and avoid prosecution by simply hotfooting it across a state line; in Bonnie and Clyde, Warren Beatty's character references this directly.
+To combat this, Congress passed the Federal Kidnapping Act of 1932 (in response to the infamous Lindbergh kidnapping), and the first of several federal laws against bank robbery in 1934 (most U.S. banks are federally-insured).
 Now the FBI is automatically called in in such cases.

 - In general the FBI's jurisdiction often has it going after the "big fish" - Mafia families and the like.
 They usually don't bother with the small fry, leaving the local police to handle them, which is just as well, since they don't have jurisdiction anyway.
 The FBI is however heavily reliant on local police departments for knowledge of their own jurisdictions and often manpower.
 The Bureau typically has more money and resources than it has people in a particular city or townnote , which means that, usually, both the FBI and local police have an incentive to work together where they can.
 Unlike in fiction the FBI (and other federal law enforcement agencies) normally cannot unilaterally "take over" a case from state or local law enforcement and prevent them from investigating unless there are extremely unusual circumstances.
 State and local agencies are created and operate under the law of the states they're located in, which means they're not subordinate to the FBI or the federal government.